Brian Schmidt Keynote Speaker and Nobel Prize-winning astrophysicist

 Brian Schmidt biography

 Brian Schmidt is a Nobel Prize-winning astrophysicist whose research permanently changed humanity’s understanding of the cosmos.
-A Distinguished Professor at the Australian National University’s (ANU) Mount Stromlo Observatory and Research School of Astronomy and Astrophysics, Schmidt is best known for leading the High-Z Supernova Search Team — the international collaboration whose landmark 1998 findings revealed that the expansion of the universe is not slowing down but accelerating.
-That discovery, made by analyzing the brightness and redshift of distant Type Ia supernovae, implied the existence of dark energy: a mysterious repulsive force that accounts for roughly 70% of the total mass-energy content of the universe.
-It is one of the most consequential scientific findings of the 20th century.
+A Distinguished Professor at the Australian National University’s (ANU) Mount Stromlo Observatory and Research School of Astronomy and Astrophysics, keynote speaker Brian Schmidt is best known for leading the High-Z Supernova Search Team, the international collaboration whose landmark 1998 findings revealed that the expansion of the universe is not slowing down but accelerating.
+By analyzing the brightness and redshift of distant Type Ia supernovae, the team inferred the existence of dark energy, a repulsive force that accounts for roughly 70% of the mass-energy content of the universe and one of the most consequential scientific findings of the twentieth century.

-Schmidt earned his bachelor’s degrees in physics and astronomy from the University of Arizona and completed his master’s and PhD in astronomy at Harvard University in 1993.
-He formed the High-Z Supernova Search Team in 1994 alongside Nicholas Suntzeff, leading the group from Australia to their Nobel-winning results.
-His work across astronomy has spanned supernovae, gamma-ray bursts, exoplanets, gravitational wave transients, and metal-poor stars.
-He also led the SkyMapper telescope project from inception through to 2015 — Australia’s first dedicated sky survey telescope.
+Schmidt earned bachelor’s degrees in physics and astronomy from the University of Arizona and completed his master’s and PhD in astronomy at Harvard University in 1993.
+He formed the High-Z Supernova Search Team in 1994 alongside Nicholas Suntzeff and led the group from Australia to its Nobel-winning result.
+His research has ranged across supernovae, gamma-ray bursts, exoplanets, gravitational-wave transients, and metal-poor stars, and he led the SkyMapper project, Australia’s first dedicated sky-survey telescope, through 2015.

 Nobel Laureate and Global Scientific Leader

-For the accelerating universe discovery, Nobel Prize speaker Brian Schmidt was awarded the 2011 Nobel Prize in Physics jointly with Adam Riess and Saul Perlmutter.
-His broader recognition includes the Shaw Prize in Astronomy, the Gruber Prize in Cosmology, the Breakthrough Prize in Fundamental Physics, and a Companion of the Order of Australia.
+For the accelerating-universe discovery, Nobel Prize speaker Brian Schmidt shared the 2011 Nobel Prize in Physics with Adam Riess and Saul Perlmutter.
+His wider recognition includes the Shaw Prize in Astronomy, the Gruber Prize in Cosmology, the Breakthrough Prize in Fundamental Physics, and a Companion of the Order of Australia.
 He is a Fellow of the Royal Society, the Australian Academy of Science, the U.S. National Academy of Sciences, and the Spanish Royal Academy of Sciences.

-Beyond research, Schmidt served as the 12th Vice-Chancellor and President of ANU from 2016 to 2023, where he championed research investment, science policy reform, and greater inclusion in academia.
-He has since returned to teaching and research while serving as Vice Chair of the Board of Directors of the Giant Magellan Telescope project — a $2.6 billion next-generation observatory under construction in Chile.
-He is also a member of Australia’s Prime Minister’s National Science and Technology Council, and a prominent public voice on science communication, climate change, and the critical role of evidence-based policy.
+Schmidt served as the twelfth Vice-Chancellor and President of ANU from 2016 to 2023, where he championed research investment and science-policy reform before returning to teaching and research.
+He was elected Vice Chair of the Board of Directors of the Giant Magellan Telescope, the US$2.6 billion next-generation observatory under construction in Chile and expected to begin operations in the early 2030s.
+He also sits on Australia’s Prime Minister’s National Science and Technology Council and is a prominent public voice on science communication, climate change, and evidence-based policy.

-As a speaker, Brian Schmidt brings the rare authority of a scientist who has made a discovery that rewrote the textbooks — and who has spent decades translating frontier science into terms that matter for business, policy, and society.
-His keynotes tackle dark energy, cosmology, and the nature of scientific discovery alongside broader themes: navigating risk and uncertainty, the importance of evidence-based decision-making, building institutional trust in science, and the global competition for research leadership.
-Senior audiences leave with a new perspective on what humanity is capable of when curiosity and rigor combine — and what it takes to lead through complexity and disruption at a civilizational scale.
+As a speaker, Brian Schmidt brings the rare authority of a scientist who made a discovery that rewrote the textbooks, and who has spent decades translating frontier science into terms that matter for business, policy, and society.
+His keynotes cover dark energy, cosmology, and the nature of scientific discovery alongside broader themes: navigating risk and uncertainty, evidence-based decision-making, building institutional trust in science, and the global competition for research leadership.
+Senior audiences leave with a fresh sense of what humanity can achieve when curiosity and rigor combine, and what it takes to lead through complexity at a civilizational scale.

 Brian Schmidt Speaking Videos